akivanc88/Attendease-Test/README.md

-    To run all the example codes please follow the instruction below
+    To run the codes please follow the instruction below